Singh Sabha movement: Women and the Singh Sabha movement

 One of the first Sikh woman-preacher of the movement was Bibi Devki of Jhang, daughter of Chetan Shah of Jhang.
 In November 1886, she published a piece of literature, namely Kumatt Kaur te Sumatt Kaur, modelled after an Urdu tract geared toward Muslim women named Mirat-ul-Uroos, which showcases the story of a "kapatti" Sikh woman named Kumatt Kaur, who is lazy, kills ants, and fights with her mother-in-law.
 In-contrast, Sumatt Kaur, Kumatt Kaur's friend, embodies all the values of a "good" Sikh woman as defined by the reformers.
 In the text, a visit to the shrine of Heer proposed by Kumatt Kaur is refuted by Sumatt Kaur as being against Sikh dharam.
 Throughout the story, Kumatt Kaur, the "bad" Sikh woman, is juxtaposed by Sumatt Kaur, the "good" one, until eventually Sumatt Kaur's influence gradually turns Kumatt Kaur into an ideal Sikh woman.

+In the Punjabi novels Sundari (1898), Bijay Singh (1899), and Satwant Kaur (two parts published in 1900 and 1927) by Vir Singh, an image of an ideal Sikh woman is portrayed.
+Specifically in Sundari, set in the 18th century, a Hindu Khatri girl character named Surasti is abducted by a Muslim man and saved by her Khalsa brother, with her dedicating herself to the Khalsa thereafter.
+The Khalsa Tract Society founded by Vir Singh published many pamphlets outlining what an ideal upper-class and middle-class urban Sikh woman should be to formalise and unify Sikh feminity, which had been fluid and ambiguous along religious boundaries prior.
+This was done by attempting to manage women's bodies and practices.
+An ideal Sikh woman in those works was devoted to their husband (patibrata), had knowledge of modern medicine, hygiene, anatomy, and reproduction, but also was versed in Sikh history, practices, and marriage.
+They were also urged to manage their own households, work which had been previously done by Muslim or low-caste servants.
+One Khalsa Tract Society pamphlet stated:

+Keep your [women's] body clean and your behaviour chaste.
+Always obey your husband and know your happiness as his happiness and his happiness as yours.
+Raise your children.
+But not out of foolish love, but out of compassion.